An era ends: The legacy of captain Virat Kohli

 Perhaps the most prized moment in this storybook relationship came at the Wankhede.
 In December 2016, batting on a two-paced pitch against a dogged English attack, Kohli played one of his most crucial knocks.
 It was a clutch double hundred, and the crowd swelled as he roared on reaching the landmark.
 From Adelaide to Wankhede, racking up those Test batting numbers, much like Sachin Tendulkar, Kohli had become an emotion.

 Sentiment alone cannot measure a phenomenon though, and this is where the overseas story comes in.
 Five bowlers was the strategic norm, and apart from Rahul Dravid, no other Indian captain has used this tactic more.
-“We need to 20 wickets, the batting needs to take more responsibility,” Kohli often professed as India toured overseas.
+“We need to take 20 wickets, the batting needs to take more responsibility,” Kohli often professed as India toured overseas.

 The greatest lasting imprint of Kohli’s Test captaincy will be measured in the success of India’s fast bowlers.
 Ishant Sharma, Mohammed Shami, Jasprit Bumrah, Umesh Yadav, Bhuvneshwar Kumar, and now Mohammed Siraj as well as Shardul Thakur – unlike any of his predecessors, he was spoilt for choice.
 He knew not to take credit though.